orthecreedence/cl-async/_posts/2012-10-30-working-on-http-client.md

 Check out the latest version of the [http-stream implementation](https://github.com/orthecreedence/cl-async/blob/future%2Bstream/http-stream.lisp) on the [future+stream branch](https://github.com/orthecreedence/cl-async/tree/future+stream) of cl-async.
 Please note that `http-stream` is completely broken!
 It can stream data out, but doesn't trigger any complete callbacks yet.
-It's broken.